vkg2000/Algo-Visualizer/README.md

 A <a href="https://vkg2000.github.io/Algo-Visualizer/">webpage</a> running a script which animates different sorting algorithms making them easier to understand.\
 Best Viewed on Laptops or switch to portrait mode on mobile screens.
 <br>
-Go to <a href="https://vkg2000.github.io/Algo-Visualizer/">Algo-Visualizer</a> for running the webpage.
+<a href="https://vkg2000.github.io/Algo-Visualizer/">Click here</a> to visit the webpage.